MCCTeam/Minecraft-Console-Client/.github/ISSUE_TEMPLATE/general-question.md

  - [ ] I made sure I am running the latest [development build](https://ci.appveyor.com/project/ORelio/minecraft-console-client/build/artifacts)
  - [ ] I tried to [look for similar questions](https://github.com/ORelio/Minecraft-Console-Client/issues?q=is%3Aissue) before creating a new one

+---
-**Description of the Questions**
+## Description of the Question
-Your question may contain the following items:
-* A concise description of your problem (I'm always frustrated when [...])
-* A clear description of what you want to happen (I'd like the app to do this to solve my problem [...])
+A clear description of what you want to happen (I'd like the app to do [...])

-* Any solutions or features you've already considered (I tried to set this setting in config [...]).
+---
+## Describe your current situation
+A clear description of what is happening (The app didn't do what I expected, instead [...]/I don't know how to make the app to do [...])

+---
+## Solutions you've already considered

+1. Set [...] setting in my config
+2.

+---
-* If applicable, add screenshots to help explain your question
+## Screenshots to help explain your situation (If applicable)

+---
+## Anythings that could help us answering your question
+(your scripts, config, log output, information about your system...)